Lymphadenopathy is commonly referred to as enlarged lymph nodes. This is part of the body’s immune response to any type of foreign invader.

 - Diarrhoea

-- Transient erythematous macular rash on trunk
+- Transient erythematous macular rash on the trunk

 - Jaundice